-- (1) Prior to grant agreement execution: Grantee must submit project information, a completed IRS Form W-9, a project implementation plan, and other documentation as required by the grant agreement. - (2) Contract Execution: The selected Grantee must obtain a signed executed agreement from the District prior to any purchase or lease of new electric vehicles, installation of battery charging infrastructure, and launch of services.
+- (1) Application Submission and Selection: During the solicitation period, interested participant must submit a completed application, a completed IRS Form W-9, a project implementation plan, and other documentations as required by the RFP. - (2) Contract Execution: The selected applicant (Grantee) must obtain a signed executed agreement from the District prior to any purchase or lease of new electric vehicles, installation of battery charging infrastructure, and launch of services.
 District staff will issue a draft contract to the selected applicant, who will then sign the draft contract and return it to the District for final signatures and contract execution.
-Funds are not guaranteed until a contract has been executed. - (3) Reimbursement (Claim for Payment): A complete claim packet is required as part of the reimbursement process.
+Funds are not guaranteed until a contract has been executed.

+- (3) Reimbursement (Claim for Payment): A complete claim packet is required as part of the reimbursement process.
 A complete claim packet should include but not be limited to; legible invoices, receipts and any other appropriate documentation required by the District. - a.
 Project equipment and operations fund expenditures that are eligible for reimbursement include, but are not limited to: - i.
 Preparation of materials for and conduct of community outreach and education including travel, printing, mailing, education classes, and other expenses directly attributed to outreach and education. - ii.
 Hosting project launch press event. - iii.
 Vehicle acquisition (purchase or lease) and implementation costs. - iv.
 EVSE purchase and installation costs. - v.
 Operations and maintenance costs. - vi.
 Insurance costs. - vii.
 Reservation system development. - b.
-Ineligible project equipment and operation costs include, but is not limited to: - i.
-Fuel and electricity. - ii.
-Overhead (i.e., rent, utilities, office equipment/supplies) - Project administration funds that are eligible for reimbursement include, but are not limited to: - i.
+Ineligible project equipment and operation costs include, but is not limited to: - i. fuel and electricity. - ii.
+Overhead (i.e., rent, utilities, office equipment/supplies) - c.
+Project administration funds that are eligible for reimbursement include, but are not limited to: - i.
 Labor expenses (including total staff time and labor costs). - ii.
 External consultant fees for completed work (if applicable). - iii.
 Printing, mailing, travel, reporting, and other non-outreach Grantee administration expenses. - iv.
-Other indirect costs.
+Other indirect costs. - d.

-d.
 Rider Subsidies -Grantee will provide the District a list of participants and vehicle usage on a quarterly basis to be reimbursed.